Are you wondering what to do in Amsterdam when it rains? Then check out all these incredible indoor activities to do on a rainy day in Amsterdam!

 Buy some cheese!

-What are some of your favourite things to do in Amsterdam when it rains?
+What are some of your favourite things to do in Amsterdam in the rain?
 I’d love to know what you think so please post in the comment box below!

 Like this blog post?
 Then make sure you Pin it!